Hydrospheredata/hydro-serving/docs/src/main/tut/tutorials/tensorflow.md

 # Serving Tensorflow Model

-Deploying Tensorflow models does not require any additional manifest writings for model uploading since ML Lambda can automatically infer models' signatures.
+Deploying Tensorflow models does not require any additional manifest writings for model uploading since Serving can automatically infer models' signatures.
 Running Tensorflow models can be done with `hydrosphere/serving-runtime-tensorflow` runtime.
 The only thing you have to worry about is how to properly export your model with `tf.saved_model`.

 Suppose we already have a Tensorflow model, that recognizes hand-written digits.
 We will cover serving for Tensorflow [Basic API]({{site.baseurl}}{%link tutorials/tensorflow.md%}#basic-api) and [Estimator API]({{site.baseurl}}{%link tutorials/tensorflow.md%}#estimator-api).